Local Development Plan 2030

-Copies of the draft Plan Strategy and supporting documents are available to view and download from links below:
+Copies of the draft Plan Strategy and supporting documents are available to view and download below:

 Draft Plan Strategy

-The draft Plan Strategy was published for formal public consultation for a period of eight weeks beginning on Wednesday 16 October and closing at 5pm on Wednesday 11 December 2019.
+The draft Plan Strategy was published for formal public consultation for a period of eight weeks from 16 October to 11 December 2019.